roxgib/anki-contanki/README.md

 ### Alpha 7

-Smaller hotfix release, mostly fixing controller compatibility issues.
+Smaller hotfix release, mostly fixing controller compatibility and config dialog issues.
+The buttons in the config dialog now light up when you press the corresponding button on your controller.

 ### Alpha 6